OS108/os108.org/README.md

 -> Yes.
 We are always in need for contributors who want to join the project.
 If you’re not a developer you can still help in the form of how-to guides and other user-centric documentation and support forums.

-Logo Credit: http://konkore.com/ logo was created by good friends from Konkore Digital
+Logo Credit: <a href="http://konkore.com/">http://konkore.com/</a> logo was created by good friends from Konkore Digital

 Made with <span style="color: #e25555;">&hearts;</span> on Earth